1990s: Software

-WinZip zip file maker was first released in 1991.

 Rail transportation

 The opening of the Channel Tunnel between France and the United Kingdom saw the commencement by the three national railway companies of Belgium, France, and the United Kingdom, respectively SNCB/NMBS, SNCF and British Rail of the joint Eurostar service.

 On 14 November 1994 Eurostar services began between Waterloo International station in London, Gare du Nord in Paris and Brussels South in Brussels.

 In 1995 Eurostar was achieving an average end-to-end speed of 171.5 km/h between London and Paris.

 On 8 January 1996 Eurostar launched services from a second railway station in the UK when Ashford International was opened.
 Journey times between London and Brussels were reduced by the opening of the High Speed 1 line on 14 December 1997.